Shawna Yang Ryan: Water Ghosts

 Ryan's debut novel was Water Ghosts, initially published in 2007 by a small press in Berkeley known as El Leon Literary Arts under the title Locke 1928.
-In 2008, about half a year after the novel was initially released, a blog called Shelf Awareness gave the book a positive review, which a literary agent read and contacted Ryan about, eventually signing her and selling the book to Penguin Press.
+In 2008, about half a year after the novel was initially released, Shelf Awareness gave the book a positive review, which a literary agent read prompting them to contact Ryan, eventually signing her and selling the book to Penguin Press.
 Ryan says in an interview that she "had tried for years to get an agent, and to have one email [her] out of the seeming blue one day was one of the biggest shocks of [her] life".
 In 2009, the novel was published by Penguin Books as Water Ghosts.
-The novel ended up becoming a San Francisco Chronicle Bestseller, the 2006 winner of the UC Davis Maurice Prize, a finalist for the 2008 Northern California Book Award, and long-listed for the 2010 Asian American Literary Award.
+The novel ended up becoming a San Francisco Chronicle Bestseller, the 2006 winner of the Maurice Prize, a finalist for the 2008 Northern California Book Award, and longlisted for the 2010 Asian American Literary Award.
 Booklist also called the novel "accomplished and affecting," while The Boston Globe stated that Ryan was "a writer to watch."

 Water Ghosts is about a Chinese bachelor town in central California in the 1920s, inspired by the real-life town of Locke, California.
 The main character, Richard Fong, has not seen his wife (who lives in China), for over ten years.
 He also runs a casino called Lucky Fortune and has practically given up on the idea of seeing her, deciding to start an affair with a white prostitute who works in the town at Poppy See's Brothel.
 However, one day his wife appears and he is forced to reconcile his past in China and his present in America.